BioBoost/word-blaster-solution/README.md

 make run
 ```

+### Doxygen

+This project contains doxygen comments which can be generated into a fancy API site.
+Just install [doxygen](http://www.doxygen.nl/) and run the `doxygen` or `make docs` command (you may need to add doxygen to your PATH) in the root directory of this project.
+The html output can be found at [./docs/html/index.html](./docs/html/index.html).

 ## Part of C++ Course

 This project was a challenge for the students of the VIVES University College in Bruges as part of the C++ course.